 - ZenMate Gained popularity as a free Chrome extension, still holds its own for unblocking and streaming Spotify.

-Short for Virtual Private Network, a VPN masks your true location by encrypting all the traffic flowing to and from your device and tunneling it via an intermediary server.
+Short for Virtual Private Network, VPN software masks your true location by encrypting all the traffic flowing to and from your device and tunneling it via an intermediary server.
 This makes it very hard for nosy ISPs or government agencies to figure out what you’re doing on the web.

-- Pick a VPN
+- Pick a VPN provider, we recommend NordVPN.

 - Select a plan